Bryan Singer: 1980s–1990s

 Singer directed a short film in 1988 called Lion's Den involving a number of friends, including actor Ethan Hawke, whom he knew from his childhood in New Jersey, and editor John Ottman, whom he had met while working on a friend's short film.
 After a screening of Lion's Den, Singer was approached by someone from Tokuma Japan Productions, a Japanese company interested in funding a series of low-budget films.
-Singer pitched a concept that eventually became the film Public Access (1993).
+Singer pitched a concept that eventually became the drama film Public Access (1993).
 Ottman again served as editor but this time also composed the score for the film.
 At the 1993 Sundance Film Festival, the film was named as co-winner of the Grand Jury Prize with Ruby in Paradise.

 In 1994, he founded the production company Bad Hat Harry Productions, in homage to Steven Spielberg and the famous line from Jaws.
-Singer followed this by directing The Usual Suspects, which was screened out of competition at the 1995 Cannes Film Festival.
+Singer followed this by directing the crime thriller film The Usual Suspects, which was screened out of competition at the 1995 Cannes Film Festival.
 It was a success, winning Christopher McQuarrie an Academy Award for Best Writing (Original Screenplay), and actor Kevin Spacey an Academy Award for Best Supporting Actor.

-In 1998, Singer obtained the rights to adapt Stephen King's novella Apt Pupil, a thriller about an all-American boy discovering that a Nazi war criminal lives in his neighborhood.
-Singer's film adaptation starred Ian McKellen, Brad Renfro, and David Schwimmer.
+In 1998, Singer obtained the rights to adapt Stephen King's novella Apt Pupil, a thriller about an all-American boy discovering that a wanted Nazi war criminal lives in his neighborhood.
+Singer's thriller film adaptation starred Ian McKellen, Brad Renfro, and David Schwimmer.